DebeshJha/PolypGen/README.md

 </pre>

 ## Contact
-please contact Sharib Ali or Debesh Jha (debesh.jha@northwestern.edu) for any further questions on the dataset or baseline results.
+please contact Sharib Ali (s.s.ali@leeds.ac.uk) or Debesh Jha (debesh.jha@northwestern.edu) for any further questions on the dataset or baseline results.

 }